Ituna

 Ituna (/aɪˈtjuːnə/) is a town in Saskatchewan, Canada.
 In 2006, it had a population of 622.
 It is 165 km north-east of the capital Regina.

-The town contains several businesses serving the local residents and rural community, including financial services, grocery stores, restaurants, and a hotel.
+The town contains several businesses serving the local residents and rural community, including financial services, grocery stores, restaurant, and a hotel.
 The Ituna Theatre, built in 1946, is one of few remaining small town movie theatres still in operation.
 About 1 km south of town is the Ituna & District Regional Park, which has a campground and a 9-hole golf course.

 History

 Ituna has one registered historical site, the Red Brick Schoolhouse that was constructed in 1920 as a composite school for the Fruitville School District.
 The school build was closed in 1980 when the town school moved into a new building.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Ituna had a population of 726 living in 350 of its 401 total private dwellings, a change of from its 2016 population of 701.
 With a land area of 1.47 km2, it had a population density of in 2021.